 Paul uses the word “gospel” one more time in Colossians (1:23) and once in Philiemon 13.
 Here is the context for Col 1:23:

 21 Once you were alienated from God and were enemies in your minds because of your evil behavior.
-22 Buthope held out in the gospel.
-This is the gospel that you heard and that
+22 Buthas been proclaimed to every creature under heaven, and of which I,

 now he has reconciled you by Christ’s physical body through death to